 The goal of this article is to explain, using some simple medical analogy, what the process of driving enterprise transformations is.
-This is not, by any means, a proposed approach for healthcare, as this would require some sound medical expertise (though, I confess I would be pleased if healthcare would work in a similar way).
+This is not, by any means, a proposed approach for healthcare, as this would require some sound medical expertise.

 How does the process of driving enterprise transformations would translate into a holistic process of driving people health?